bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 ## Customizing Mocks with Rules

-While Beeceptor generates life-like mock responses from your OpenAPI spec by default, real-world testing often demands finer control.
-E.g. a response that changes based on headers, query parameters, request bodies, or even session context.
+While Beeceptor generates mock responses from your OpenAPI spec, real-world testing often demands more control, like responses that change based on headers, query parameters, request bodies, or session context.

 This is where Mock Rules come in.

-Mock rules are evaluated top-down, and the first matching rule wins.
-Once matched, Beeceptor sends the pre-defined response and bypasses the default OpenAPI mock logic.
-This gives you complete control over mocking behavior.
+Mock rules are evaluated top-down, and the first matching rule is applied.
+When a rule is matched, Beeceptor sends the defined response and bypasses the default OpenAPI mock logic.
+This gives you complete control over the mocking behavior.

 ### Key Capabilities